 I love this email.
 The creator of this email exactly knew that the reasons for abandoning shopping carts could happen due to technical problems.

 Adidas used this caring approach to ask if everything was okay.
-They also recommended to check out reviews that would convince the reader if they had second thoughts about the product.
+They also recommended checking out reviews that would convince the reader if they had second thoughts about the product.

 This email has three different CTAs: “Shop now“, “Customize” and “Explore now“.
 The recipient can also navigate to the website by clicking the menu at the top of the email.

 If you have a physical shop, make sure you also include a store finder in your email.
-Many people prefer shopping offline, make it easy for this people to find your shop.
+Many people prefer shopping offline, make it easy for these people to find your shop.